-- A number of medical schools require a semester of biochemistry and an increasing number will likely add it as a requirement in the future.
-Although our introductory biology sequence covers many of the foundational concepts of biochemistry, we cannot at this time guarantee that all medical schools will accept this in fulfillment of a prerequisite requirement.
+- A number of medical schools actually require a semester of biochemistry and an increasing number will likely add it as a requirement in the future.
+Although our introductory biology sequence covers many of the foundational concepts of biochemistry, we cannot guarantee that all medical schools will accept this in fulfillment of a prerequisite requirement.
 We will be continuing to engage in conversations with individual schools to assess this and will keep you updated regarding these conversations.

 - A smaller subset of schools require more than one year of introductory biology.
 Many recommend specific advanced level classes.
 If you are a Texas or California resident, you should pay particular attention to your state school requirements as they are among the schools that require the additional biology.

 - A few schools have also begun to add social and behavioral science courses into their requirements including, but not limited to, psychology and sociology.

 PLEASE NOTE: It is your responsibility to keep up to date with prerequisite requirements for the schools to which you intend to apply.
 These are subject to change from year to year.
 Check the current edition of the MSAR (Medical School Admission Requirements), which is updated annually and released in April, for the most up-to-date information.
 Most medical schools also list their requirements in greater detail on their individual websites.
 For links to these pages please go here: https://services.aamc.org/30/msar/home .

 Policies regarding the acceptance of AP credit in fulfillment of premedical requirements varies from medical school to medical school, and sometimes from course to course.
 Most medical schools will require applicants to take at least one additional college level course in the subject area should they receive AP credit for the course requirement.